You are listening to the Sean Hannity Radio Show Podcast.

 You're not going to hear that we're at a 12-year low as it relates to gas prices in America.

-If God forbid crazy Vladimir Putin ever decides to turn off the spigot that they're in trouble because of course energy is the lifeblood of our economy.
+If God forbid crazy Vladimir Putin ever decides to turn off the spigot, that they're in trouble because, of course, energy is the lifeblood of our economy.

-They'll never tell you that in the Middle East there has been a full-fledged panic set in, including studies on if America ever does wise up and become energy independent.
+They'll never tell you that in the Middle East, there has been a full-fledged panic set in, including studies on if America ever does wise up and become energy independent, what is that going to mean for them and the riches they have grown so accustomed to because of American stupidity?

 We've got a lot of big stories.

-Which, you know, it's the agenda that I supported more than the man.
+completely sabotaged by varying forces that don't want this to ever come to fruition because of Donald Trump being the president, which, you know, it's the agenda that I supported more than the man.

 I think the agenda is far more important.

-You know, there's a one of the saddest stories I think I've ever seen in my life, though.
+You know, there's one of the saddest stories I think I've ever seen in my life, though.

-Do you hear about this story about Charlie Guard and this kid that has a condition that has deteriorated, and we're told in Great Britain, remember I told you years and years ago about Great Britain, National Health Services, and old people, if you have reached the age by which your life expectancy, if you go beyond your life expectancy age, and let's say you're an older person that needs a hip replacement, knee replacement, or some type of what they would define as elective surgery, well, they decide not to pay for it.
+And we're told in Great Britain, remember I told you years and years ago about Great Britain, national health services, and old people, if you have reached the age by which your life expectancy, if you go beyond your life expectancy age, and let's say you're an older person that needs a hip replacement, knee replacement, or some type of what they would define as elective surgery, well, they decide not to pay for, well, after all, you've lived beyond the years you're supposed to live, so good luck with that painful hip.

-Good luck walking to the grocery store, good luck having any quality of life because you're gonna live with bone on bone pain for the rest of your life.
+Good luck having any quality of life because you're going to live with bone on bone pain for the rest of your life.

-Um that's the National Health Services.
+That's the National Health Services.

 It's why it's so imperative that Republicans get their agenda done.

-Now they've been fighting this battle and speaking in court, and the mother claimed that her son was not brain dead and could have lived a normal life if he had been released for treatment abroad.
+Now, they've been fighting this battle and speaking in court, and the mother claimed that her son was not brain dead and could have lived a normal life if he had been released for treatment abroad.

-The treatment, and this is Great Britain.
+The treatment, this is Great Britain.

 We're not talking about Saudi Arabia here.